JuliaIO/LibExpat.jl/README.md

 - If ```element_path``` does NOT start with a ```/``` then the search starts with the children of the root pd (the first argument)

-You can also navigate the returned ParsedData object directly, i.e., without using ```find```.
+You can also navigate the returned ETree object directly, i.e., without using ```find```.
-The relevant members of ParsedData are:
+The relevant members of ETree are:

 ```
-type ParsedData
+type ETree
     name        # XML Tag
     attr        # Dict of tag attributes as name-value pairs
-    elements    # Vector of child nodes (ParsedData or String)
+    elements    # Vector of child nodes (ETree or String)
 end
 ```